edvineshagh/Sitecore.Strategy.Scheduler/README.md

 	    public class LoggerAgent
 	    {
 	        private readonly string _messageToLog ;
+			private readonly int _sleepDurationInSeconds;

 	        private int _counter = 0;

-	        public LoggerAgent(string messageToLog)
+	        public LoggerAgent(string messageToLog) : this(messageToLog, 0)
 	        {
+	        }

+	        public LoggerAgent(string messageToLog, string sleepDurationInSeconds)
+	        {
+	            int.TryParse(sleepDurationInSeconds, out _sleepDurationInSeconds);
 	            _messageToLog = messageToLog;

 	        }

+	        public LoggerAgent(string messageToLog, int sleepDurationInSeconds)
+	        {
+	            _messageToLog = messageToLog;
+	            _sleepDurationInSeconds = sleepDurationInSeconds;
+	        }

 	        public void Run()
 	        {

-	            Sitecore.Diagnostics.Log.Info(string.Format(
-					"{0}{1}",_messageToLog, ++_counter), this);
+	            Sitecore.Diagnostics.Log.Info(string.Format("{0}{1} - LoggerAgent sleep duration: {2} seconds"
+	                ,_messageToLog, ++_counter, _sleepDurationInSeconds), this);

+	            if (_sleepDurationInSeconds > 0)
+	            {
+	                Thread.Sleep(_sleepDurationInSeconds);
 	            }
 	        }
 	    }
+	}

 # <a name="Concerns"></a> 5.
 Concerns #
 This extension has not been load/stress tested, nor has it been exercised in production environment.
 In theory, it should perform better because the sleep duration is no longer fixed; rather, the thread sleeps until the next agent execution is needed.
 The sleep duration within configuration setting `scheduling/frequency` is still utilized if the next execution duration is less than configured frequency.
-Also, only scheduled agents are executed (as appose to evaluating every agent if it should be executed).

 To accommodate variable size sleep duration a [heap](https://en.wikipedia.org/wiki/Heap_(data_structure)) is utilized.
 After agents are executed, they are removed and re-added to the heap data structure to preserve the updated execution order; thereby, leading to object creation/destruction overhead.

 Also, this extension is extensible via pipelines, which leads to a degree of overhead; however, the value of extensible implementation should outweigh nominal overhead.